 - Creating a strong soft skills culture in a company would be critical to creating a positive work experience, and gaining greater efficiency for both leaders and team members

 - Analyze the evolution of each competency, generating a ranking of the most recognized employees

-One of the main characteristics of soft skills is that they can be trained.
+One of the main characteristics of these types of skills is that they can be trained.
 In fact, the soft attribute is due to the fact that these abilities can be molded, transformed, and improved.
 To a large extent, soft skills are strengthened every time we face any daily challenge, both at work and in our personal lives.